Top Toys of 1970: Nerf Ball, Barbie, Hot Wheels and Analog Toy Box Chaos

 She also fit the broader 1970 moment because the line could absorb whatever the era was doing and turn it into toy logic.
 Fashion shifts, lifestyle fantasies, changing ideas of adulthood — Barbie could accommodate all of it without losing her identity.
 That flexibility is one reason she remained so hard to challenge.

 She also belongs this high because Barbie was never just one purchase.
 She was the toy that created more purchases.
 Once she entered the room, the ecosystem usually followed.
+For the larger dollhouse, fashion, furniture, and miniature-room side of the decade, head to Dolls, Houses & Domestic Drama.

 Fun Fact / Why It Still Matters Barbie ranked so high because she had already become a self-renewing fantasy system, not merely a doll line.